Farrah Chaichi

 Farrah Chaichi is an American politician and activist serving as a member of the Oregon House of Representatives for the 35th district.
 Elected in November 2022, she assumed office on January 9, 2023.

 Education

 After graduating from Beaverton High School, Chaichi earned a Bachelor of Arts degree in criminal justice and political science from Seattle University and a Master of Professional Studies in paralegal studies from George Washington University.

 Career

 As a student, Chaichi worked as a sales associate at a Dollar Tree location.
 She also worked in compliance for Daimler Truck before joining Stoel Rives as a client intake coordinator.
 Chaichi served as a member of the Beaverton Human Rights Advisory Commission from 2014 to 2019.
 She was elected to the Oregon House of Representatives in November 2022.
+She is a member of the Democratic Socialists of America.

+Political Positions

+Drugs

+Chaichi is against criminalizing fentanyl, being the only member of the 82nd Oregon Legislative Assembly to vote against it.

+Foreign Policy

+Chaichi has spoken out against the Gaza war, calling for a ceasefire and calling it an “ethnic cleansing of Palestinians.”

+Personal life

+Chaichi is of Middle Eastern descent.
+She describes herself as an atheist.